qubvel-org/segmentation_models.pytorch/README.md

 ##### Auxiliary classification output
 All models support `aux_params` parameters, which is default set to `None`.
-If `aux_params = None` than classification auxiliary output is not created, else model produce not only `mask`, but also `label` output with shape `NC`.
+If `aux_params = None` then classification auxiliary output is not created, else model produce not only `mask`, but also `label` output with shape `NC`.
-Classification head consist of GlobalPooling->Dropout(optional)->Linear->Activation(optional) layers, which can be configured by `aux_params` as follows:
+Classification head consists of GlobalPooling->Dropout(optional)->Linear->Activation(optional) layers, which can be configured by `aux_params` as follows:
 ```python
 aux_params=dict(